Compactness and finite forcibility of graphons: Partitioned graphons

-\begin{proof} Let $H$ be a rooted edge with the root decorated with $A_{\ell}$ and the non-root decorated with $A_{\ell'}$, let $H_1$ be a triangle with two roots such that the roots are decorated with $A_{\ell}$ and the non-root with $A_{\ell'}$, and let $H_2$ be a cherry (a path on three vertices) with two roots on its non-edge such that the roots are decorated with $A_{\ell}$ and the non-root with $A_{\ell'}$.
-The set $\CC$ is formed by three constraints: $H=p$, $H_1=p^2$, and $H_2=p^2$ (also see Figure~\ref{fig:CS}).
-These constraints imply that
+\begin{proof} We first define rooted decorated graphs $H$, $H_1$ and $H_2$.
+The graph $H$ is an edge with one root; the root is decorated by $A_{\ell}$ and the other vertex by $A_{\ell'}$.
+The graph $H_1$ is a triangle with two roots; both roots are decorated by $A_{\ell}$ and the remaining vertex by $A_{\ell'}$.
+Finally, $H_2$ is a cherry (a path on three vertices) rooted at the two non-adjacent vertices; the two roots are decorated by $A_{\ell}$ and the remaining vertex by $A_{\ell'}$.

+The set $\CC$ is formed by the follwoing three constraints: $H=p$, $H_1=p^2$, and $H_2=p^2$.
+The three constraints are depicted in Figure~\ref{fig:CS}.
+A graphon $W$ satisfies the three constraints if and only if